earlb710/maven-script-interpreter/ARCHITECTURE.md

 - Maven 3.x
 - Source code must be valid Java syntax
 - Keep ARCHITECTURE.md up to date when changes are made.
+- Keep system-lookup.json up to date when changes are made to keywords or builtin functions.